Quick Answer

 Brazil presents unique security challenges for international visitors.
 With a population of over 215 million and vast socioeconomic disparities, the country experiences high crime rates, particularly in urban centers.
 However, it's essential to understand that Brazil is not uniformly dangerous - safety varies dramatically by region, city, and even neighborhood.

-Brazil's homicide rate of 21.1 per 100,000 inhabitants is concerning when compared to developed nations, but has shown a consistent downward trend.
-Since 2020, crime rates have decreased by 16%, reflecting improvements in public security strategies and economic development.
+Brazil's homicide rate of 18.2 per 100,000 inhabitants (FBSP 2024) is concerning when compared to developed nations, but has shown a consistent downward trend.
+Since 2020, crime rates have decreased by 22%, reaching the lowest level since 2012 — reflecting improvements in public security strategies and economic development.
 Southern states like Santa Catarina, Paraná, and Rio Grande do Sul maintain safety rates comparable to many European countries.

 Primary Risk Factors